Know how much holiday to give your staff

 - have built up via custom and practice

-- be negotiated with trade union or employee representatives
+- be negotiated with trade unions or employee representatives

 - specifying periods when leave may or may not be taken